cstewart-pivotal/enablement-playbook/README.md

 ###  Pivotal Web Services
-Pivotal Web Services is Pivotal’s hosted Cloud Foundry environment where pay for the time they use.
-It is a great way to get started becaue you start with $87 of credit, which is roughly 60 days of service.
-After the free credit is consumed a small applicaton instances cost ~$10-$20 per month.
+Pivotal Web Services is Pivotal’s hosted Cloud Foundry environment where you pay for the time you use.
+It is a great way to get started because you start with $87 of credit, which is roughly 60 days of service.
+After the free credit is consumed a small application instances cost ~$10-$20 per month.

 #### Advantages:
 *	Start today